Shantanu001/scaler_assignment/README.md

 # scaler_assignment
 a node module that determines the availability of a given list of servers and then returns an available server with the lowest priority number.
 Additionally, you should create sufficient unit tests for this module.
+STEPS TO RUN THE SERVER

+npm run start

+STEPS TO TEST THE SERVER

+npm run test

+NOTE - PLEASE setup all the dev dependency before setup